silvakarar/react-restaurant-review-app/README.md

 # react-restaurant-review-app
 For this project you must add your own API Key.
+Mine is in an .env file.